Noticed your credit card debt going up? You aren’t the only one.

 During the early stages of the Covid-19 pandemic, credit card debt dropped, which makes sense.
 People were worried about losing hours or getting laid off, so they only spent on essentials.
 Social distancing means msot people stayed in, binging new shows or their old faves.

-But, as the world attempts to return to some semblance of normal life, consumers have increased their credit card spending, in some cases to the point that their amount of debt is higher than it was pre-pandemic.
+As the world attempts to return to some semblance of normal life, credit card debt unfortunately is, too.
+For some people, their credit spending is higher than pre-pandemic.

 Increase your income

 Chances are good that you’ve been spending time doing things that cost money.
 During your spending freeze, what will you do with all of this extra time?